mathewgomas-alfred/mathewgomas.io/user_manual/working_with_images.rst

 document info dialog and of course by unzipping you .kra file and editing the metadata there.

-These things can be edited in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita --> Author Information`.
+These things can be edited in :menuselection:`File --> Document Information`, and for the author's information :menuselection:`Settings --> Configure Krita... --> Author Information`.
 Profiles can be switched under :menuselection:`Settings --> Active Author Profile`.

 Setting the canvas background color
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~